Davitron/DevilOps-eks/README.md

 # DevilOps-eks
-A Terraform toolkit to help spin up various Kubernetes tools such as Prometheus, Grafana, External Secrets, ArgoCD
+A Terraform toolkit to help spin up various Kubernetes tools such as Prometheus, Grafana, External Secrets, ArgoCD, etc on AWS EKS